VITAL (machine learning software)

 VITAL (Validating Investment Tool for Advancing Life Sciences) was a Board Management Software machine learning proprietary software developed by Aging Analytics, a company registered in Bristol (England) and dissolved in 2017.
 Andrew Garazha (the firm's Senior Analyst) declared that the project aimed "through iterative releases and updates to create a piece of software capable of making autonomous investment decisions."
 According to Nick Dyer-Witheford, VITAL 1.0 was a "basic algorithm".

 On 13 May 2014, Deep Knowledge Ventures, a Hong Kong venture capital firm, claimed to have appointed VITAL to its board of directors in order to prove that artificial intelligence could be an instrument for investment decision-making.
 The announcement received great press coverage despite the fact commentators consider this a publicity stunt.
 Fortune reported in 2019 that VITAL is no longer used.

-Publicity stunt
+Criticism

 Academics and journalists viewed VITAL's board appointment with skepticism.
 University of Sheffield computer science professor Noel Sharkey called it "a publicity hype".
 Michael Osborne, a University of Oxford associate professor in machine learning, found it is "a gimmick to call that an actual board member".
 Simon Sharwood of The Register, wrote there is "a strong whiff of stunt and/or promotion about this".
 In a 2019 speech, the Chief Scientist of Australia, Alan Finkel, commented, "At the time, most of us probably dismissed Vital as a PR exercise.
 I admit, I used her story three years ago to get a laugh in one of my speeches."